Subhransupanda2000/daily-work-update/acid_property/README.md

 # 4. SAVEPOINT
 * The SAVEPOINT statement is used to set a point within a transaction to which you can later roll back.
 This allows for partial rollbacks within a transaction.
 * SAVEPOINT savepoint_name;
+# ISOLATION LVELS:
+* Transaction isolation levels define the degree to which the operations in one transaction are isolated from those in other concurrent transactions.
+The isolation level affects how and when the changes made by
+* one operation become visible to other concurrent operations.
+Different isolation levels balance between performance and the strictness of data consistency guarantees.

+* The SQL standard defines four isolation levels, each providing a different level of protection against the phenomena of dirty reads, non-repeatable reads, and phantom reads:

+Read Uncommitted
+Read Committed
+Repeatable Read
+Serializable